SHaRe-RL: Structured, Interactive Reinforcement Learning for Contact-Rich Industrial Assembly Tasks: Experimental Results

 \subsection{Main Results}

-Fig. \ref{fig:main} and Table~\ref{tab:main} summarize the main comparison.
-Among all evaluated methods, SHaRe (full) achieves the highest success rate and the lowest cycle time, even outperforming the human expert baseline.
-By the end of training, it reaches an average success rate of 95\% and completes the insertion task in 5.4\,s, compared to 80\% and 7.4\,s for HG-DAgger, and 6.5\,s for the human expert.
-Despite the disadvantage in raw wall-clock efficiency (HG-DAgger performs roughly 6x more gradient steps), SHaRe outperforms HG-DAgger by learning more robust and time-optimal behaviors.
-This is most evident during later stages of training: while HG-DAgger improves quickly, it plateaus near the quality of its demonstrations, whereas SHaRe continues to improve throughout the full training budget.

-This reflects the core strengths of reinforcement over imitation learning.
-Human demonstrations can be suboptimal due to pauses, conservative behavior or operator tendencies.
+Fig.~\ref{fig:main} and Table~\ref{tab:main} summarize the main comparison.
+SHaRe-RL achieves the best overall performance, reaching 100\% success with a 3.5\,s cycle time, and thus outperforming both the human expert (4.5\,s at 100\%) and all learning baselines.
+Importantly, SHaRe-RL also improves substantially over the unstructured human-in-the-loop RL baseline HIL-SERL, which reaches 65\% success at 7.4\,s.
+This gap directly quantifies the practical benefit of adding structure to contact-rich real-world RL.
+SHaRe-BC quickly reaches strong performance (80\% at 7.4\,s), but plateaus near the quality of its demonstrations, whereas SHaRe-RL continues to improve throughout the full training budget.
+This reflects the core strengths of RL over BC: human demonstrations can be suboptimal due to pauses, conservative behavior or operator tendencies.
 For example, we observed that humans typically align each axis sequentially when using a spacemouse, resulting in longer trajectories.
-IL is asymptotically bounded by such suboptimality, while RL can utilize dynamic programming to learn from both successes and failures.
-This allows SHaRe to self-correct, discover behaviors that are hard to demonstrate, such as simultaneous multi-axis alignment with optimal dynamics, and ultimately exceed human performance.
-These findings are consistent with theoretical results from Luo et al.~\cite{Luo.etal2024b}, who show that RL can asymptotically outperform IL when human corrections are suboptimal.
+BC performance is bounded by the quality of the demonstrations, while RL can use dynamic programming to learn from both successes and failures.
+This allows SHaRe-RL to self-correct, discover behaviors that are hard to demonstrate, such as simultaneous multi-axis alignment with optimal dynamics, and ultimately exceed human performance.
+This is consistent with theoretical results~\cite{Luo.etal2024b}.

 We also evaluate intervention rates during training to measure the shift toward autonomous execution.
 Specifically, we compute the ratio of intervened timesteps to total timesteps per episode, averaged over a 20-episode window.
-As shown in Fig. \ref{fig:main}, SHaRe's reliance on human corrections steadily decreases and reaches zero by the end of training.
+As shown in Fig.~\ref{fig:main}, SHaRe-RL's reliance on human corrections steadily decreases and reaches zero by the end of training.
 Qualitatively, we observe a shift from long, sparse interventions early in training to brief, targeted corrections as the policy matures.

-Finally, we evaluate SHaRe (no-interventions), which includes demonstrations but excludes online corrections.
-This variant plateaus at around 40\% success, confirming that demonstrations alone are insufficient under the large pose uncertainties considered.
-Without interventions, the policy often hesitates in challenging initializations and fails to improve beyond partial success.